pjablonski123/project-jam/README.md

 This is a Notejam App project running in AWS.

-PoC and a solution validation steps.
+PoC and solution validation steps.

 1. Gathering and analyzing the application and customer's requirements.
 2. Planning a new architecture.